-The following table provides loan to Aircraft value ratios ("LTVs") for the Class A Certificates as of (i) July 11, 2022 (which is the first Regular Distribution Date that occurs after all Aircraft eligible to be financed pursuant to this offering are currently scheduled to have been delivered) and (ii) each Regular Distribution Date thereafter, assuming that each of the Aircraft has been subjected to an Indenture and that the Class A Trust has purchased the Series A Equipment Notes for each such Aircraft as of July 11, 2022.
-The LTVs for any period prior to July 11, 2022 are not included, because during such period all of the Equipment Notes expected to be acquired by the Class A Trust with respect to each Aircraft eligible to be financed pursuant to this offering may not yet be issued and therefore are not included in the calculation.
+The following table provides loan to Aircraft value ratios ("LTVs") for each class of Certificates as of (i) January 11, 2023 (which is the first Regular Distribution Date that occurs after all Aircraft eligible to be financed pursuant to this offering are currently scheduled to have been delivered) and (ii) each Regular Distribution Date thereafter, assuming that each of the Aircraft has been subjected to an Indenture and that the Trusts have purchased the related Equipment Notes for each such Aircraft as of January 11, 2023 and that all principal scheduled to be paid on such Equipment Notes on or prior to January 11, 2023 has been paid.
+The LTVs for any period prior to January 11, 2023 are not included, because during such period all of the Equipment Notes expected to be acquired by the Trusts with respect to each Aircraft eligible to be financed pursuant to this offering may not yet be issued and therefore are not included in the calculation.
 The table is not a forecast or prediction of expected or likely LTVs, but simply a mathematical calculation based upon one set of assumptions.
-See "Risk Factors-Risks Relating to the Class A Certificates and the Offering-Appraisals are only estimates of values and should not be relied upon as a measure of realizable value of the Aircraft."
+See "Risk Factors-Risks Relating to the Class B Certificates and the Offering-Appraisals are only estimates of values and should not be relied upon as a measure of realizable value of the Aircraft."